frehner/postcss-plugin-var-hash-postfix/README.md

-# PostCSS Plugin Hash Vars
+# PostCSS Plugin Var Hash Postfix

 A PostCSS plugin to add hashes or other postfixes to your CSS Variables (CSS Custom Properties).
 Take your source CSS from